 Bill Gasiamis 1:10:22

 And then that began a conversation with my Instagram followers.
-I was contacted by about 15 Instagram followers, who said exactly the same things that I was saying.
-And then I found that we all had a lot in common, and all the things in common.
-We didn’t know that we had in common, but we had a lot in common.
+I was contacted by about 15 Instagram followers, who said the same things that I was saying.
+And then I found that we all had a lot in common and all the things in common.
+We didn’t know what we had in common, but we had a lot in common.

 Bill Gasiamis 1:10:41